 The wait is over!
-Last month, scientists working with the James Webb Space Telescope, or JWST for short, triumphantly released to the public the first images snapped by the next-generation celestial observatory.
+Last month, scientists working with JWST, triumphantly released to the public the first images snapped by the next-generation celestial observatory.
 Those first images captured familiar objects like the Carina Nebula, but in high-resolution detail never before obtainable, as well as some of the tiniest, most distant galaxies on record—and that's just the beginning.
 JWST's origins go back to the 1990s, and the instrument suffered many setbacks during its building and testing phases before finally launching in December 2021.
 The biggest telescope ever put into space, JWST had to undergo a nerve-wracking, yet all but flawless deployment and commissioning.
 Now with JWST fully operational and on the job, many Kavli astrophysics institute-affiliated researchers will be delighted at the observational windfalls the telescope will deliver.
-The Kavli Foundation profiled some of those researchers in the "Looking Ahead to Webb" series of stories last year, and upon the news of the first JWST images, Kavli institute members offered fresh comments.
+The Kavli Foundation profiled some of those researchers in the "Looking Ahead to JWST" series of stories last year, and upon the news of the first JWST images, Kavli institute members offered fresh comments.
 Over at the Kavli Institute for Cosmological Physics (KICP) at the University of Chicago, Wendy Freedman said in a news story, "The detail in these JWST images is simply spectacular" and "it's as if we are putting on eyeglasses and suddenly seeing fine detail for the first time."
 Meanwhile, Risa Wechsler at the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford University said in a Q&A that her reaction to the first images was "Awe.
 Pure awe."
 Wechsler also commented that after seeing the first image, "I was so excited that I didn't sleep very well" because she "woke up thinking about these tiny, wonderful galaxies and anticipating what we will learn and what else we can do with this telescope."
 Once again, JWST is to blame for some sleepless nights, though this time around, the insomnia is from sheer scientific enthusiasm, rather than testing mishaps and budget overruns.
 Watch this space for more exciting news from JWST!

 Stunningly bright cosmic blast captured in its earliest moments